LTmadness/ValheimBetterServerConfig/README.md

 - Added configurable backup system that puts set amount of backups(1 per save) into folder with your world name
 - Added new command for server bash console:
 	* sleep - fast forward to next morning
-- Code cleanup/fixes
+- Small fixes and optimisations

 ##### v0.0.40
-- Added even more commands to bash console:
+- New console commands:
 	* unpermit [ip/userID] - remove user from permitted user list
 	* addAdmin [userID] - add user to admin list
 	* removeAdmin [userID] - remove user from admin list